shslab-org/kiwi-reborn/README.md

 Important note: its an fork of the original kiwi repo just still maintained chromium updated and android api support updated nothing else changed.

+if you want any ui changes or new feature let me know i try my best to update it